tezos/tezos-mirror/docs/introduction/howtorun.rst

 A delegate is responsible for baking blocks, endorsing blocks and accusing other delegates in case they try to double bake or double endorse.
+A delegate is also responsible for taking part in the :doc:`governance process<../active/voting>`.

-In the network, rights for baking and endorsing are randomly assigned to delegates proportionally to the number of rolls they have been delegated.
+Rights for baking and endorsing are randomly assigned to delegates proportionally to the number of rolls they have been delegated.
 A roll is just a block of 8kꜩ and all computations with rolls are rounded to the nearest lower integer e.g. if you have 15kꜩ it amounts to 1 roll.

-When you obtain coins from :ref:`the faucet<faucet>`, if you are lucky to obtain more than one roll, you can register a delegate using this identity.
+On testnets, when you obtain coins from :ref:`the faucet<faucet>`, if you are lucky to obtain more than one roll, you can register a delegate using this identity.
 Otherwise, you need to ask the faucet for more accounts and